mitomchieu/99Tech_Phung_Ngoc_Quang_Huy/problem6/README.md

    - Ensures `scoreIncrement` is within the allowed range.
 4. **Database Update:** Updates the user's score in the database.
 5. **Notify Clients:**
-   - Publishes the updated scores to the SSE stream.
+   - Publishes the updated scores to the Socket stream.
    - Sends a response back to the frontend.
 6. **Frontend Update:** Updates the live scoreboard using the received data.

 ## Implementation Notes

-1. Use WebSocket as an alternative to SSE for bi-directional communication if required in the future.
-2. Cache the top 10 scores to reduce database load for frequent queries.
+1. Cache the top 10 scores to reduce database load for frequent queries.
 3. Monitor and log suspicious activity to identify potential abuse.

 ## Future Improvements